 Furthermore, the OECD study reports that women fare worse in retirement than men, since being paid less for the same work makes saving more difficult.

-The OECD recommends policies that would expand employment for the working age population and bolster pension coverage to make sure people have an income stream later in life.
+The OECD recommends expanding employment opportunities for older workers and bolstering pension coverage to make sure everyone has an income stream later in life.

-In fact, the National Council on Aging reports that more than 25 million Americans aged 60+ are economically insecure; 21% of married Social Security recipients and 43% of single recipients aged 65+ depend on Social Security for 90% or more of their income.
-(Social Security Administration [SSA], 2016); One-third of senior households has no money left over each month or is in debt after meeting essential expenses.
-(Institute on Assets and Social Policy)
+- The National Council on Aging reports that more than 25 million Americans aged 60+ are economically insecure; The Social Security Administration says 21% of married Social Security recipients and 43% of single recipients aged 65+ depend on Social Security for 90% or more of their income.
+(SSA, 2016); One-third of senior households has no money left over each month or are in debt after meeting essential expenses.
+(Institute on Assets and Social Policy).

-The AARP Public Policy Institute reported in June 2015 that the top 10 percent of households in their fifties hold 71 percent of the wealth of all households in this age group.
-The Institute said:
+- The AARP Public Policy Institute reported in June 2015 that the top 10 percent of households in their fifties hold 71 percent of the wealth of all households in this age group.
+Specifically, the Institute said: